scrapinghub/exporters/docs/tutorials.rst

     }

-If we save this file as ~/config.json, the export job could be launched with the following command:
+Save this file as ~/config.json, and you can launch the export job with the following command:

 .. code-block:: python